 - 4 pounds skinless, boneless chicken breasts, cut into pieces

 - 1/2 teaspoon dried thyme leaves

 - 1 pound reduced-fat sausage (pork or chicken), sliced into 1/4-inch pieces

 - Cooked brown rice for serving

-- In large, heavy pot coated with nonstick cooking spray, sauté onion, garlic, green peppers, celery until tender.
+- In a heavy large pot or a large Dutch oven coated with nonstick cooking spray, on medium-high heat, sauté the onion, garlic, green peppers, celery until tender.